How to Modify Alimony in Arizona

 Cost of Living Adjustment Clause of COLA Clause: You may request that the original divorce decree spousal support/alimony payment increase at a rate that is equal to the increased annual cost of living due to the COLA clause.
 It is a good idea to include a COLA clause in your original divorce decree so that you can avoid potentially contentious modification requests in the future.

 Escalator Clause: The inclusion of an escalator clause in your original divorce decree can be useful if the payor’s earnings are expected to increase in future.
 This clause entitles the recipient of court mandated spousal support/alimony payments to receive increased payments automatically as the payor’s earnings rise.
 This makes the recipient of support payments automatically eligible for a portion of future raises in pay.

 Change of Circumstance: If the spouse receiving alimony experiences a drastic increase in pay, the payor can request that the court approve a modification decreasing the amount of support based on the change in the recipient’s financial circumstances.
 On the other hand, the spouse receiving support payments may request a modification increasing the amount if their ex-spouse receives a notable increase in income.
-Other changes in circumstance that could warrant a modification in alimony/spousal support include: change in law, cohabitation, cost of living increase, decreased need for support, disability, financial emergency, or new support obligation.
+Other changes in circumstance that could warrant a modification in alimony/spousal support include: change in the law, cohabitation, cost of living increase, decreased the need for support, disability, financial emergency, or new support obligation.

 Call our experienced Scottsdale and Phoenix Arizona alimony attorneys at Hildebrand Law, PC at (480)305-8300 if you have questions about modifying alimony in Arizona.